 Supporting you with another cancer diagnosis

 When a cancer is discovered in a part of the body and it has started in this place, it is known as a Primary Cancer.
-If the cancer cells have spread to other parts or organs within the body, this is known as a Secondary cancer.
+If the cancer cells have spread to other parts or organs within the body, this is known as secondary cancer.

 Sadly, for some women, their cancer does spread to another part/parts of their body.

 There are a variety of different treatment options depending on where your cancer has spread and these will be explained to you by your oncology team.
-These treatments are to control and prevent further growth or spread of the secondary cancer.
-Treatment can continue to be given as long as it remains effective and is being well tolerated.
+These treatments are to control and prevent further growth or spread of secondary cancer.
+Treatment can continue to be given as long as it remains effective and is being well-tolerated.
 Many people continue to live well with secondary cancer.

 For more information about treatments, please speak with your healthcare team.